Background to the Program

 Stigma continues to be a huge problem for people living with mental illness.
 It undermines a person’s sense of self, relationships,

 well-being and prospects for recovery.
-Communities are proving they can make a difference through education and awareness
+Communities make a difference through education and awareness programs.

-programs.
-The program described in this guide helps to increase awareness about mental illness and the stigma that surrounds
+This guide includes ideas and tools that can help teachers increase awareness about mental illness and the stigma that surrounds

-The program was originally developed in 1988 by nurse case managers at the former Clarke Institute of Psychiatry (one of the
+program was started in Toronto in 1988 by nurse case managers at the former Clarke Institute of Psychiatry (one of the founding

-founding partners of the Centre for Addiction and Mental Health).
-This program was developed in response to the community's
+partners of the Centre for Addiction and Mental Health).
+It was developed in response to the community’s expressed need for

-expressed need for information on mental illness.
-It consists of a two-hour presentation designed to give secondary school
+information on mental illness.
+The original program consisted of a two-hour presentation designed to give secondary school

 students facts about mental illness and create opportunities for them to interact with people who have first-hand experience

 People who have experienced mental illness, family members of people with mental illness and health professionals deliver

 the program.
 Presenters talk about their experiences -- what it was like when the symptoms of mental illness first developed,

 where they went for help and how they are currently managing.
 Students benefit from a unique learning experience, particularly